 what to do:

-- Remove from oven and allow to cool a little bit – once they are cool enough to handle, transfer immediately to a cooling rack to cool completely.
+- Remove from oven and when cool enough to handle, remove from muffin tins and onto cooling rack to cool completely.